lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/config-intro.md

 Save the code and run the tinker command.
 Notice that the color is blue, the color in our configuration setting.

 Change the configuration file to use a different color code (like "%xg" for green) and run the command again.
-The color changed without you needing to touch the code.
+Notice how the color changed without you needing to touch the code.